RumbleDB/rumbledb-documentation/the-jsoniq-language/jsoniq-specification.md

 If the input sequence has more than one item, and the first item is not an object or array, an error is raised.

-##### Error upon conversion of a sequence of more than one item, not beginning with a JSON item, to a boolean { .example}
+##### Error upon conversion of a sequence of more than one item, not beginning with a JSON item, to a boolean

 ```